gabrielecodes/airflow_rds_terraform/README.md

 connection port: port for the postgres database (see AWS console), typically 5432
 ```

-You can add a dag to the bucket and it will be added to Airflow within 30 seconds.
+You can add a DAG to the bucket and it will be added to Airflow within 30 seconds.

 ## Running DBT in a DAGs

-An example of Airflow dag executing `dbt run` is available in the script `dbt_daily.py`.
+An example of Airflow DAG executing `dbt run` is available in the script `dbt_daily.py`.
 Replace the variable `DBT_ECR_IMAGE` with the name of the image containing your dbt project.
 The container should have: